peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 4. Copy the output and paste it in the `schema.yml` file (can be placed after `sources`, starting with `model`).
 5. Amend the tests as you see fit.

+> [!NOTE]
+> When setting tests the default test inputs are considered strings.
+For example, if we apply an `accepted_values` test on an integer column, naturally the input values for the test should also be `int64`.
+In order to make sure that the compiled query is also reflecting the same datatype, we need to add an additional condition to our test, `quote=false`.

 ## Documentation